Which Trailer Plans Should I Buy?

 In fact, as you think about your needs, look for inspiration from all around you.
 There are great things to learn even from old time trailers and thinking.

 As far as the axles, they are mutually exclusive.
 Many styles will do the job well so unless you have a particular bias, I would stick with leaf springs because they are less expensive, repairable, and more universal.
-That’s only one side of the story, however, and we recognize it.
+That is only one side of the story, however, and we recognize it.
 We even offer Torsion Axle Conversion plans if you want to make the change.

 And, on the topic of customizing and conversions, did you see our Tilt Top Conversion plans?
 We have tilt top plans available for our single axle utility trailers.
 Might be worth a look.